 Do yoga or Pilates

 While Kegel exercises target a specific area, other exercises – such as yoga and Pilates – can also be beneficial for improving pelvic floor health.
-Another perk is that these exercises also go a long way in improving overall strength, balance, and coordination – something that becomes even more crucial in our 50s and 60s.
+Another perk is that these exercises also go a long way in improving strength, balance, and coordination – something that becomes even more crucial in our 50s and 60s.

-It’s important to remember that the pelvic floor is part of a larger muscle group – and the diaphragm, abdominals, and obliques are also linked to pelvic floor health.
+It’s important to remember the pelvic floor is part of a larger muscle group – and the diaphragm, abdominals, and obliques are also linked to pelvic floor health.
 So, regularly working these muscles is another great way to boost pelvic health and prevent urinary incontinence.

-Yoga, in particular, can increase flexibility and circulation in the pelvic area, and certain poses, like the goddess pose, bridge pose, and pigeon pose can specifically target pelvic floor muscles.
+Yoga, in particular, can increase flexibility and circulation in the pelvic area, and certain poses, like the goddess pose, bridge pose, and pigeon pose, can specifically target pelvic floor muscles.
 One study of women experiencing incontinence saw a 70% decrease in incontinence frequency after the women participated in a six-week yoga therapy programme.

 3. Maintain a healthy weight